sourcefrog/cargo-mutants/book/src/installation.md

 cargo install --locked cargo-mutants
 ```

+You can also use `cargo binstall` from [cargo-binstall](https://github.com/cargo-bins/cargo-binstall), or install binaries from GitHub releases.

 ## Supported Rust versions

 Building cargo-mutants requires a reasonably recent stable (or nightly or beta) Rust toolchain.